 For an instant response, simply use the chat feature on your screen now to reach one of our specialist advisors.
 For some alternative options, scroll up to our contact section.

 Article by JY

-Thank you for reading our guide that answers the question, “can I sue my employer?”
+Thank you for reading our guide to the question of “can I sue my employer?”.